Nazeer2013/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview

-This project is part of the Udacity Azure ML Nanodegree.
-In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model.
+In this project, I created and optimized an ML pipeline.

+I updated custom-coded model using standard Scikit-learn Logistic Regression—the hyperparameters and optimized using HyperDrive.

+I also  used AutoML to build and optimize a model on the same dataset, so that you can compare the results of the two methods.

+I worked on three different use cases for which I'm attaching images of results

-This model is then compared to an Azure AutoML run.
+These models are then compared to an Azure AutoML run.

 ## Useful Resources
 - [ScriptRunConfig Class](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.core.scriptrunconfig?view=azure-ml-py)